TekniskFiskevegn/fiskevegn-1/README.md

 - make a new list type called categories, which needs to be flexible based on how many categories

+## Sytalaust!o workflow

+- Git commits:
+  - "continue work on ..."
+  - "finished work on ..."
+  - "fixed bug with ..."
+  - "hotfix for ..."

+- React components vs. functional components

+There are two main types of components in React.
+Class Components and Functional Components.
+The difference is pretty obvious.
+Class components are ES6 classes and Functional Components are functions.
+The only constraint for a functional component is to accept props as an argument and return valid JSX.

+The key thing that makes this type of component different from a class component is the lack of state and lifecycle methods.
+This is why functional components are also commonly referred to as stateless components.

+Use functional components whenever possible.
+You might be wondering what all the fuss is about for a type of component that actually removes functionality.
+But it turns out constraints are often super valuable.
+One of the main benefits of functional components is that they make your code easier to read and understand.
+It’s easier to test functional components because you don’t have to worry about hidden state or side effects.
+For every input (props), functional components have exactly one output.
+Functional components depend only on the props they are given to produce an output which in turn makes debugging easier.
+But by removing function level state, we often make our components easier to use and more widely applicable.

 ## Graphql queries